paysuper/paysuper-docs/content/docs/payments/token.md

 Retrieve the response parameter with `id` from the previous step.
 It is the ID of the created order.

-Use this code sample to open the Checkout Form as a standalone web-page with [PaySuper JS SDK](/docs/payments/sdk-integration/#step-1-embed-the-checkout-form) and replace `YOUR_ORDER_ID` in the `formUrl` with `id` value:
+Use this code sample to open the Checkout Form as a standalone web-page with [Unlimint Game Services JS SDK](/docs/payments/sdk-integration/#step-1-embed-the-checkout-form) and replace `YOUR_ORDER_ID` in the `formUrl` with `id` value:

 {{< highlight html >}}
 <script>